yoyojyv/git-basic/README.md

 ...

 CONFLICT (content): Merge conflict in a.txt
-Automatic merge filed; fix conflicts and the commot the result.
+Automatic merge filed; fix conflicts and the commit the result.
 ```

 ```